Kolosta/Kolosta/README.md

 # Quick presentation
 - 👋 Hi, I’m @Kolosta,
-- 👀 I’m interested in some things
+- 👀 I’m interested in some things (I don't know what to write)

 ### Bug's and 小海老